Chapter 18:

 A Mythical Love Affair

 Huhu.
 Please.
-This is so horrific.
+This is horrific.

-‘Your pet dragon is not evil.
+He added softly, ‘Your pet dragon is not evil.
 Don’t worry.’

 Mede looked like he was about to say something, but he hesitated.